Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Introduction

-Since the aforementioned approaches only focus on the single-level optimization problem in the single-machine setting, they cannot be applied to decentralized stochastic bilevel optimization problems.
-In reality, there are several unique challenges as follows. \begin{enumerate}[left=9pt] \item In bilevel optimization, {multiple gradients interact with one another}.
+Since the aforementioned approaches focus solely on single-level optimization in a single-machine setting, they are not applicable to decentralized stochastic bilevel optimization problems.
+In practice, this setting presents several unique challenges, outlined as follows. \begin{enumerate}[left=12pt] \item In bilevel optimization, \textbf{multiple gradients interact with one another}.
 Each of these gradients is affected by the heavy-tailed noise, which in turn impacts convergence.
-Therefore, it is challenging to control all of them and establish a convergence rate under heavy-tailed noises. \item In the decentralized setting, {the consensus error with respect to gradients is also affected by heavy-tailed noises}.
-It remains unclear how to design algorithms and analyses that effectively control this noise to ensure convergence. \item The aforementioned first-order method for bilevel optimization requires advanced gradient estimators, such as the variance-reduced gradient, to avoid the quite slow convergence rate under the finite variance assumption, as shown in \cite{kwon2023penalty}.
-However, {no existing work for both single-level and bilevel problems has demonstrated that the advanced gradient estimator can ensure convergence under heavy-tailed noises without assuming bounded gradients}. \end{enumerate} In summary, it is challenging to achieve a fast convergence rate for the first-order gradient-based decentralized bilevel optimization algorithm under heavy-tailed noises.
+Therefore, it is challenging to control all of them and establish a convergence rate under heavy-tailed noise. \item In the decentralized setting, \textbf{the consensus error with respect to gradients is also affected by heavy-tailed noise}.
+It remains unclear how to design algorithms and analyses that effectively control this noise to ensure convergence. \item The aforementioned first-order method for bilevel optimization requires advanced gradient estimators, such as the variance-reduced gradient, to avoid the quite slow convergence rate under the finite variance assumption, as shown in \cite{kwon2024penalty}.
+However, \textbf{no existing work for bilevel optimization problems in both single-machine and distributed settings has demonstrated that the advanced gradient estimator can ensure convergence under heavy-tailed noise}. \end{enumerate} In summary, it is challenging to achieve a fast convergence rate for the first-order gradient-based decentralized bilevel optimization algorithm under heavy-tailed noise.
 To address these unique challenges, we develop a novel decentralized normalized stochastic gradient with variance reduction algorithm to solve Eq.~(\ref{eq:loss}).
-This algorithm {only requires normalized first order gradients}, making it more efficient and effective in handling heavy-tailed noise, which is lacking in existing second-order-based methods.
-Importantly, our algorithm demonstrates when gradient normalization should be applied in decentralized bilevel optimization. {To the best of our knowledge, this is the first algorithm capable of handling heavy-tailed noise in bilevel optimization}.
-We further establish the convergence rate of the developed algorithm under heavy-tailed noises.
+Rather than using gradient clipping, our algorithm \textbf{requires only normalized first-order gradients}, making it more efficient and effective in handling heavy-tailed noise, which is lacking in existing second-order-based methods.
+Importantly, our algorithm demonstrates how gradient normalization should be applied in decentralized bilevel optimization. \textbf{To the best of our knowledge, this is the first algorithm capable of handling heavy-tailed noise in bilevel optimization without using gradient clipping}.
+We further establish the convergence rate of the developed algorithm under heavy-tailed noise.
 Specifically, to address challenges arising from the interaction between gradients of different variables, we explicitly characterize their interdependence by innovatively handling the optimization subproblems associated with each variable.
-In addition, we provide a novel analysis of the consensus errors related to these gradients, which are also influenced by heavy-tailed noise. {To the best of our knowledge, this is the first work to bound interdependent gradient sequences under heavy-tailed noises in bilevel optimization}.
+In addition, we provide a novel analysis of the consensus errors related to these gradients, which are also influenced by heavy-tailed noise. \textbf{To the best of our knowledge, this is the first work to bound interdependent gradient sequences under heavy-tailed noise in bilevel optimization}.
 Finally, the established convergence rate clearly illustrates how the properties of a decentralized system influence overall convergence, and extensive experimental results validate the effectiveness of the proposed algorithm in handling heavy-tailed noise.